August 25, 2019

 3. High performing districts collaboratively develop K-12 systems that support personalized learning and quality instruction.

-All 18-19 goal areas should support the Superintendent’s ongoing district-wide goal of continuous improvement in the areas of customer service and personalized/customized learning experiences for our students.
+Superintendent’s Goal Areas: All 19-20 goal areas should support the Superintendent’s ongoing district-wide goal of continuous improvement in the areas of customer service and personalized/customized learning experiences for our students.
 The district-wide goal areas of customer service and personalized/customized learning were made clear beginning in August, 2010, and reiterated every year since then.
 These overarching goals have not and will not change.

 Continue to work with board to make fiscal decisions based upon long-term budget outlook.
-Continue to work with new CFO and provide any support needed during her transition through a complete budget cycle.
-Secure appropriate funding by spring of 2019 to complete phase 2 of ESCO project during summer of 2019.
+Analyze additional bonds and work with PFM to determine if more savings can be attained via refinancing.
+Determine funding source (bond vs cap reserve) by spring of 2020 to complete phase 3 of ESCO project at EDES during summer of 2020.

 Via PARSS and PASA, use ongoing legislative advocacy efforts to ensure state support for public education, including: fair and adequate basic education funding, timely state education budgets that are delivered by June 30 each year, reduction in unfunded mandates, and a revision of charter school funding formula that reflects actual costs of educating students.

-Finalize planning and secure appropriate funding for Phase 2 of ESCO with McClure Company to address building needs at SMES for summer of 2019.
-Continue repaving cycle for 18-19 to include paving work at IVES and LIS during late spring or summer of 2019.
+Finalize planning and secure appropriate funding for Phase 3 of ESCO with McClure Company to address A/C needs at EDES for summer of 2020.
+Continue repaving cycle for 19-20 to include paving work at IVES and LIS during late spring or summer of 2020.
+This work was to be completed by summer 2019, but had to be moved in order to complete widening/bus pull-off by LIS.
 Continue to develop safety and security enhancements for all buildings.

 Ongoing: continue to develop relationships with business/community organizations via district presence at Chamber Business and Education meetings, County Strategic Planning Initiatives, as well as Rotary and Kiwanis meetings when invited to speak or attend.
 Additionally, support Directors of MCAST in their efforts to cultivate business and industry relationships through site visits, Occupational Advisory Committees, etc. Continue support of student college and career fairs via partnerships with CareerLink and local Chamber of Commerce.